clowdr-app/clowdr-web-app/README.md

 # Clowdr

-Clowdr is a project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Clowdr is a virtual conference platform project bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Node.js.

+If you want to run it, and help develop, we highly recommend you do it from a Linux environment.
+The instructions below assume so.
+If you are on Windows, install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and run everything from there.

 ## Installation